Physicians for the future

 - Evans Fellowships provide full-ride tuition for the Physician MBA Program, plus various leadership development opportunities.

 This curriculum is designed to grow and expand along with learning and input from experienced physicians in the classroom.
 Courses are taught on campus and online through the Kelley School of Business, the only top-ranked school to create an MBA specifically designed for physicians.

 “Kelley faculty have spent years crafting and delivering courses that are relevant and applicable to physicians.
 They understand how to provide thought leadership at the intersection of business and medicine,” said Christopher O.L.H.
 Porter, Kelley Business of Medicine MBA Program chairperson and One America Foundation Endowed Chair.
 “These programs give IUSM faculty the advanced business knowledge, management tools and leadership skills to be a change agent, while driving innovation and transforming the future of healthcare.”

-Curriculum in these programs is as rigorous as any Kelley School of Business course work, but with a focus on solving healthcare challenges.
+The curriculum in these programs is as rigorous as any Kelley School of Business course work, but with a focus on solving healthcare challenges.
 Traditional business topics, such as finance, accounting, economics and operations, are viewed through the lens of medicine so that each lesson is directly applicable to faculty.
 Even if they haven’t been a student for years, or have never taken a business course, physicians will find comfort in studying the business of medicine alongside colleagues who speak the same language and face the same challenges.

 Networking and leadership opportunities